ECTO-1A/ECTO-1A2.github.io/_posts/2023-07-31-infosecducky.md

 Ducky Script for testing if end users will plug in a random usb (ducky) or cable(o.mg).

-1) When the device is plugged in and they payload triggers, it gets the logged in user name and serial number of device.
+1) When the device is plugged in the payload triggers, it collects the logged in user name and the serial number of device.

 2) It then sends that info to a discord webhook

 <img width="333" src="https://user-images.githubusercontent.com/112792126/209692167-1a0081d4-9446-42cb-bf51-5d1c93d0711c.png">

-3) User gets a popup telling them they failed the InfoSec Test and to return the device to the team.
+3) User gets a popup telling them they failed the evaluation and to return the device to the team.

 <img width="333" src="https://user-images.githubusercontent.com/112792126/209692487-6c9de450-f84f-409e-8b7a-c84e0d31144e.png">

 # Technology Used

 - Understanding of MacOS & Shell
 - Duckyscript to write code
+- Discord Webhooks
 - O.MG Cable & Flipper Zero (BadUSB) to test script deployment